mariallaverias/BestDeal/README.md

 Run npm run migrate in the project folder of this repository, in a new terminal window.

-This will createthe following tables in your database:
+This will create the following tables containing dummy data in your database:

-The tables that contain dummy data are:

-- productcategories
-- productitems
-- shops
-- shops_productItems

-The tables that contain dummy data are:

 - productcategories
 - productitems